 Lamar Roemer is an executive in the energy business.
 The Roemers own four oil and gas companies, as well as several other businesses.

 One of the oil tycoons’ companies, Roemer Oil Company, has seven mineral interests spread across three counties in Texas.

-In 2012, the couple moved to a 17,000 square-foot mansion in the exclusive Houston neighborhood of Woodlands.
-That’s where she built a closet of her dreams.
+In 2012, the couple moved to a 17,000-square-foot mansion in the exclusive Houston neighborhood of The Woodlands.
+That’s where she built the closet of her dreams.
 (And ours as well!)